-Temporary individual anonymous — You can embargo (i.e., do not show publicly) your identity and free-form narrative answers with personally identifiable information (e.g., notes, descriptions, summaries) for a period of time per your discretion, up to four years after submitting, based on the conditions outlined below.
+Temporary individual anonymous — You can embargo (i.e., do not show publicly) your identity and free-form narrative answers with personally identifiable information (e.g., notes, descriptions, summaries, explanations, but not one-sentence claim summaries as inputted in Q.3.1.1 in Scoping) for a period of time per your discretion, up to four years after submitting, based on the conditions outlined below.
 We recommend using this option if you are uncomfortable being publicly listed as the author.

 - You are not required to enter information about instructors or supervisors, but you are personally responsible for anonymizing your revised reproduction package.

 - You will have the opportunity to determine the embargo period at the time when you submit your reproduction attempt.

 - Starting one year after you submit, we will send you annually recurring reminders to opt out of or maintain the embargo.

 - At any point during the duration of the embargo period, you can extend the embargo up to four years after your reproduction’s original submission date.

 - At the expiration of the embargo period or if you fail to respond to the annual reminder(s), your reproduction’s privacy settings will be updated to “public, identified.”

 If you choose the “class anonymous” or “temporary individual anonymous” settings, you are responsible for de-identifying all linked content that is hosted on sites owned or operated by independent third parties.
 These may include the contents of your revised reproduction package, such as script files and log files stored on GitHub, or data files stored on data repositories.
 Though we welcome you to use our guidance to de-identify your materials, please note that these methods are not foolproof.
 We are not responsible for any consequences that may arise if you fail to fully de-identify your materials.